 To keep water in rivers, the Massachusetts Rivers Alliance is advocating for better water allocation regulations through the Sustainable Water Management Initiative.

 More than half of the state’s rivers and streams fail to meet water quality standards due to stormwater pollution.
-The Alliance is working with our members and partner organizations to restore water quality through better permitting and enforcement of stormwater regulations.
+Mass Rivers is working with our members and partner organizations to restore water quality through better permitting and enforcement of stormwater regulations.